salimandre/Power-consumption-forecasting/README.md

   <img src="img/eda/eda_exam-7-1.jpg" width="210" />
 </p>

-We observ that both time series have seasonality.
-Although power consumption time series does not have trend while temperature time series has a slight trend.
+We observe that both time series have **seasonality**.
+Although power consumption time series does not have **trend** while temperature time series has a slight trend.

 <p float="center">
   <img src="img/eda/eda_exam-5-1.jpg" width="310" />
   <img src="img/eda/eda_exam-10-1.jpg" width="310" />
 </p>

-On boxplots we notice that for power consumption most of the measures on a day have low variance.
+On **boxplots** we notice that for power consumption most of the measures on a day have low variance.
 Measures near 8 am and 5 pm have high variance though.
 It could be expected since it is when the

 ## Baseline models